openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 status message if `spec.shipwright.build.enabled` is set to `true` and it detects that OpenShift Pipelines has not been installed.

+The operator will also allow admins to opt out of enabling Shipwright Builds and/or the Shared Resource CSI Driver through environment variable declarations in the `Subscription` object.
+Doing so blocks the default creation of the CRDs for the Shared Resource CSI driver and Shipwright.

 ### Drawbacks

-- Shared resources no longer a part of OpenShift.
+- Shared resources no longer a part of OpenShift, impacting groups that had hypothetical use cases.
 - Customers who need entitlements in builds will need to install a new operator, or resort to current cumbersome work-arounds.
+OCP will not support this feature "out of the box."
 - Potential impact on Red Hat components that need shared resources and/or RHEL entitlements.
 - Manual installation of OpenShift Pipelines is required to deploy Shipwright Builds.
 Shipwright's upstream operator currently installs Tekton via [OLM API dependency resolution](https://olm.operatorframework.io/docs/concepts/olm-architecture/dependency-resolution/).